Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/data_quality_azure.md

 ## Usage

 To perform data quality checks against a workload interactively, you can use the [Datastacks](./datastacks.md) CLI.
-Note, this also requires that the [Pysparkle environment variables](./pysparkle.md#pysparkle-environment-variables) are set:
+Note, this also requires that the [Datastacks PySpark environment variables](./pyspark_utilities.md#prerequisites) are set:

 ```bash
 datastacks dq --help